Outboard Motors UK

 Based on past experience with pull-start outboards, many users will not even consider getting a model without

-Some twenty years ago one company introduced microprocessor ignition.
+Some thirty years ago one company introduced microprocessor ignition.
 Is this something that you should take into

 Are all wiring connectors sealed to prevent water intrusion and possible damage?